The Mr. Men Show: Production

-The Mr. Men Show was produced in Los Angeles by Renegade Animation, who were well-known for producing Cartoon Network's Hi Hi Puffy AmiYumi, and Chorion in New York City and London for Five and Cartoon Network, respectively.
-The show uses a stylised art style inspired by the television series Rowan & Martin's Laugh-In and the works of United Productions of America.
-Eyrk Casemiro stated "we wanted a nod to the '70s, when the books were originated.
+The Mr. Men Show was produced in Los Angeles by Renegade Animation and Chorion for Five and Cartoon Network, respectively.
+Preproduction of the show began in 2004, when Roger Hargreaves' widow Christine Hargreaves sold the franchise rights to Chorion.
+According to Adam Hargreaves, "in order to grow the success of these loveable characters and expand into new territories", a new television series would need to be produced.
+The show's art style was inspired by the television series Rowan & Martin's Laugh-In and the works of United Productions of America.
+Showrunner Eyrk Casemiro stated "we wanted a nod to the '70s, when the books were originated.
 A lot of the songs in the show have a funkdelic/disco/Bootsy Collins quality to them.
 A lot of props look like they're out of The Mike Douglas Show, like the microphones and chairs on set for the talk show segments."